-Holly has been surrounded by a great team of people who have had her needs at the centre of each decision and offer of advice made regarding Holly’s health and well being.
+Holly has been surrounded by a great team of people who have had her needs at the centre of each decision and offer of advice made regarding Holly’s health and well-being.

 Holly first met (Auntie) Jules from Labrador UK Action Group when she was two months old.
-Her breeder had contacted the registered charity knowing that Holly wasn’t able to be a working dog due to her disabilities and wanted to see if Holly could be given a chance of life and a good home.
+Her breeder had contacted the registered charity knowing that Holly wasn’t able to be a working dog due to her disabilities and wanted to see if Holly could be given a chance at life and a good home.

-Sometimes, like in Holly’s case, the rescue charity decide that it’s in the best interest of the dog to be fostered by the charity first.
-For Holly, this meant that the charity could assess Holly’s needs, get her checked out by the vet to get a full understanding of her condition and prognosis.
+Sometimes, like in Holly’s case, the rescue charity decides that it’s in the best interest of the dog to be fostered by the charity first.
+For Holly, this meant that the charity could assess Holly’s needs, and get her checked out by the vet to get a full understanding of her condition and prognosis.
 Time with Holly meant that LUKAG could monitor her progress and see exactly what Holly needed in her new home.
 The amount of love and care for Holly and all the other Labradors that Labrador UK Action Group give is overwhelming – and it doesn’t stop when a dog is re-homed.